drmortalwombat/oscar64/README.md

 ### Language

-* No long integer
 * No struct function return
 * Missing const checks for structs and enums
 * Missing warnings for all kind of abuses

 ### Linker

-* No explicit sections for code, data bss or stack
 * No media file import

 ### Standard Libraries